Arizona man faces luring charge in Mandan

 Police allege Sweeney had a number of conversations of a sexual nature with an officer posing online as a 14-year-old girl earlier this year.
 Sweeney eventually traveled to Mandan and was arrested without incident Monday night when he went to a local park for a prearranged meeting, according to an affidavit.

 Sweeney made his initial court appearance Tuesday and had bond set at $1,000 cash.
 He's due back in court on April 26, and could enter pleas at that time.
-Public defender James Wiese declined comment.
+The public defender appointed to represent him did not immediately respond to a request for comment.